-Nitrous oxide, also known as laughing gas, calms and comforts patients even though they remain awake, in control, and with the ability to communicate.
+Laughing gas calms and comforts patients even though they remain awake, in control, and with the ability to communicate.
 It also tends to lessen anxiety, increase a patient pain threshold, reduce an overactive gag reflex and make time pass more quickly.
 It is often used in pediatric dentistry.

 Oral Sedation involves pills or liquid taken orally.
 The medication allows patients to enter a state of total relaxation during treatment.
 Usually, patients also receive an injection of local anesthetic as well.